SpeedwayGroup/cs-395t/assignments/0/README.md

 # Assignment 0: Setup

-**TODO**: Write assignment to help students set up, compile, and run "hello world"-level simulations on gem5 and ChampSim.
+**Due January 20th, 2024 at 10:00am CST**

-This assignment won't be graded and isn't worth any points, but will help **set you up for success in later assignments**.
-You will be getting your workspace set up on the UTCS machines so that you can work with two popular microarchitectural simulators: gem5 and ChampSim.
+This assignment won't be graded and isn't worth any points, but will **set you up for success in later assignments**.
+You will set up your workspace on the UTCS machines so that you can work with two popular microarchitectural
+simulators: gem5 and ChampSim.
 We'll simply get them to run for this assignment.
-In the coming weeks, you'll begin experimenting with these two simulators!
+In the coming weeks, you'll be experimenting with new ideas for microarchitectural prediction mechanisms using these two simulators!

 # Part 1: Initial Setup